Arrhythmia classification with the LSTM-FCN SageMaker algorithm

 from imblearn.under_sampling import RandomUnderSampler

-from sklearn.metrics import accuracy_score, confusion_matrix
+from sklearn.metrics import precision_score, recall_score, f1_score, accuracy_score, roc_auc_score

-# SageMaker algorithm ARN from AWS Marketplace
+# SageMaker algorithm ARN, replace the placeholder below with your AWS Marketplace ARN

 algo_arn = "arn:aws:sagemaker:<...>"